 All the being said, if you want a car tracking system because you don’t trust your employees and want to monitor them during working hours, a fleet management product could cause a lot of tension and resentment from drivers.
 Company monitoring of employees is a rising topic of concern for many across the United States and Europe.
 Pay attention to your employees concerns and offer transparency whenever possible.

-Five Tips on how best to introduce car tracking and ease employee concerns:
+5 Tips on how best to introduce car tracking and ease employee concerns:

 - Inform your drivers about the installation of car tracking before installing and collecting data.
-As mentioned under vehicle tracking employee laws, it is illegal to track employees without their knowledge.
+As mentioned under UK vehicle tracking employee laws, it is illegal to track employees without their knowledge.
 Not to mention it is not a good look for management.

 - Document all the concerns and objections employees have about GPS tracking and answer them with full transparency.